Multi-task Neural Diffusion Processes: Results

 \section{Results}

 We first compare a one-dimensional GP with a one-dimensional NDP, using only wind speed as a feature.
-In this setting, wind turbines are nearly indistinguishable, consistent with exploratory analysis (Fig.~\ref{fig:scada}).
+In this setting, wind turbines are nearly indistinguishable, consistent with exploratory analysis (Appendix, Fig.~\ref{fig:scada}).
 For the GP, we mimic the NDP setup, training on turbines $2$–$6$ and testing on turbine $1$.
 Due to scalability limits, the GP is trained on a subsample of $2000$ points evenly drawn from the five turbines.
 We compare this GP baseline only to the NDP with no context points, ensuring a fair assessment of prior quality.

-We next compare a one-dimensional NDP, using wind speed as a feature, with a five-dimensional NDP.
-The additional inputs are wind direction, encoded as its sine and cosine components, nacelle temperature, and transformer temperature.
-These variables were selected based on exploratory analysis shown in Fig.~\ref{fig:combined2}, which revealed strong or nonlinear relationships with wind power output.
+This comparison indicates that NDPs can be competitive with GPs on this dataset, motivating their use as a foundation for more expressive models.
+We then investigate the effect of increasing input dimensionality by comparing one-dimensional and five-dimensional NDPs.
+The higher-dimensional model additionally incorporates wind direction (encoded via sine and cosine components), nacelle temperature, and transformer temperature.
+These variables were selected based on exploratory analysis (Fig.~\ref{fig:combined2}), which revealed strong and nonlinear relationships with power output.
+For conciseness, the detailed results for this comparison are reported in the Appendix \ref{res:1dvs5d}.

 Finally, we assess the benefits of extending NDPs to the multi-task setting.
 We evaluate two variants, one single-task NDP with five input features and no task encoder, and our multi-task NDP using both encoder and conditional diffusion with Repaint.